AlfonsoRReyes/ExData_Plotting1/README.md

 ```
 rows: 2880, cols: 9
 ```
+# The subset data frame

+## Description of the data frame
 The dataset has 2880 observations and 9 variables.
+It contains only observations for February 01 and February 2 of 2007.

-## Class of variables
+## Class of the variables
-All the variables to be used are factors.
-Need to be converted
+At the moment on reading the dataset we indicated `as-is=TRUE`, which facilitates in some way the conversion.
+Here is a summary of the variables and their classes:

 ```r
 str(power)